How to fix orange flame on gas stove

 The fuel composition of a gas stove can have a significant impact on the color of the flames it produces.
 The gas used in stoves is typically either natural gas or propane.
 Natural gas, which is primarily composed of methane, is delivered to homes via pipelines.
 Propane, on the other hand, is a byproduct of natural gas processing and is commonly stored in tanks.

-See also How to charge polestar 2
+See also How to hang canvases on the wall

 The ideal gas-to-air ratio for a clean-burning flame is about 10:1.
 When the fuel composition is imbalanced, such as when there is too much gas or too little air, the flame can turn yellow, orange, or even red.
 This is often due to incomplete combustion, which can be caused by a variety of factors.